etendue/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the third code cell of the IPython notebook.

 #### 1. visualization of randomly picked train data
-The code ramdonly picked 5 traffic sign images from train data and plotted using matplotlib tool.
+The code randomly picked 5 traffic sign images from train data and plotted using matplotlib tool.
 The traffic sign names are read using **pandas** lib to decorate the title of each subplot figure.
 Here shows the figure.

 ![alt text][image1]

 #### 2. visualization of train data vs classes
-Following is  a histgram chart showing how the train data is distributed over different traffic signs,i.e. classes or labels It seems that, the train data are not evenly distributed, especially classes between **20 ~ 40** are lower than other classes.
-This is potentially entry point for improvement by either adding new **augumented** train data for these classes
+Following is  a histogram chart showing how the train data is distributed over different traffic signs, i.e. classes or labels
+It seems that, the train data are not evenly distributed, especially classes between **20 ~ 40** are lower than other classes.
+This is potentially entry point for improvement by either adding new **augmented** train data for these classes

 ![alt text][image2]